maxhipp/cpp-console-games/README.md

 # cpp-console-games
 by max hipp 2021 😇

-Collection of very simple C++ Console Games like TicTacToe...
+Collection of very simple one-file-C++-Console-Games like TicTacToe...

 ### TicTacToe: